ragulka/Numeral-js/README.md

 7. Submit a pull request to the `develop` branch.

-### Languages
+### Locales

-When naming language files use the [ISO 639-1 language codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) supplemented by [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes when necessary.
+When naming locale files use the [ISO 639-1 language codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) supplemented by [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes when necessary.

-### Language translations will not be merged without unit tests.
+### Locale translations will not be merged without unit tests.

-See [the english unit tests](https://github.com/adamwdraper/Numeral-js/blob/master/tests/languages/en-gb.js) for an example.
+See [the english unit tests](https://github.com/adamwdraper/Numeral-js/blob/master/tests/locales/en-gb.js) for an example.

 # Changelog